 (2) How does abiotic context shape multi-trophic communities?

-Insect herbivore communities are often shaped by two non-exclusive mechanisms: plant resources and predation.
-From the 'bottom-up', host plant traits can act directly on herbivores by changing preference of ovipositing females and/or larval mortality; simultaneously, natural enemies exert predation pressure from the 'top-down'.
+Insect herbivore communities are shaped by two non-exclusive mechanisms: from the 'bottom-up', host plant traits can act directly on herbivores by changing preference of ovipositing females and/or larval mortality; simultaneously, natural enemies exert predation pressure from the 'top-down'.
 In addition to their independent effects, these two forces can work together to alter insect assemblages.
 When host plants are of low quality, herbivores may develop more slowly and be more available to their enemies in time.
 Alternatively, low quality plants often harbor lower abundances of herbivores, and may be passed over by predators and parasitoids in favor of higher quality plants with more prey.